sohn21c/mnist/README.md

 [![YouTube](https://github.com/sohn21c/mnist/blob/master/img/video_thumbnail.jpg?raw=true)](https://youtu.be/ipuE6w1iIO4)

 ## Software

+#### Realtime USB camera hand-written digit scanner
+`realtime_eval.py`: This standalone script can be run on python(3.6.8) without any argument.
+Trained model from the software listed above is imported to the script and video feed activates with the 1s delay.
+One should specify their usb port for camera source (0 for built-in webcam and 1 or 2 for external usb).
+The softwrae uses `openCV` library to convert the RGB image to GRAY, detects the edges of the paper, extracts area inside and transforms it to up-right image.
+Then it processes the pixel intensity and image format to match the MNIST data set for the evaluation.

 #### Convolutional Neural Network training
 `mnist_digit.ipynb`: Full blown trainig with visualization usign Keras API.
 Evaluation on test set achives higher than 99% accuracy.
 Model layout used for the training is as shown in the picture below.
 ![img](https://github.com/sohn21c/mnist/blob/master/img/training_model.jpg?raw=true)